 Keep in mind that any decision you make should be done with your child’s best interest in mind.
 If you have to go to court, the court will use the above standard in deciding to grant or deny your request.
-Let us, at the Law Office of Carolyn Vandyk, help you navigate this emotionally charged issue.
+Let us, at Vandyk Law, help you navigate this emotionally charged issue.
 Don’t wait, call us today for a free consultation at (707) 528-1100.

 JOINT LEGAL CUSTODY V. JOINT PHYSICAL CUSTODY EXPLAINED

 Joint physical custody means the child will live with both parents and parents will share “significant periods” of custodial time in a manner that assures the children will have “frequent and continuing contact” with each parent.
 However, it does not mean the child must split their time equally between each parent.
 It is not uncommon for the child(ren) to spend more time with one parent than the other.
 The parent with whom the child spends more than half the time with is considered the “Primary Custodial Parent.”

 Joint Legal Custody means that both parents share the right and responsibility to make the important decisions about the health, education, and welfare of the children.
 Parents who share legal custody, both have the right to make decisions about a variety of issues including:

 - School or childcare

 - Religious activities or institutions